Joe Neguse

 Joseph D. Neguse (/nəˈɡuːs/ nə-GOOSS; born May 13, 1984) is an American lawyer and politician serving as the U.S. representative for Colorado's 2nd congressional district since 2019.
-The district is based in Boulder and includes many of Denver's northwestern suburbs, as well as Fort Collins.
 A member of the Democratic Party, he was a regent of the University of Colorado from 2008 to 2015.
 Neguse is the first Eritrean-American elected to the United States Congress and Colorado's first black member of Congress.
 Neguse has served as House assistant Democratic leader since 2024.

-The Center for Effective Lawmaking, at Vanderbilt University and the University of Virginia, ranked him as the second-most effective House Democrat in the 119th Congress (2023–25).

 Early life and education

 Neguse's parents immigrated to the United States from Eritrea.
 They met while living in Bakersfield, California, where they married and had Joe and his younger sister.
 The family moved to Colorado when he was six years old.
-After living in Aurora, Littleton, and Highlands Ranch, the family settled in Boulder.
+After living in Aurora and Littleton, the family settled in Highlands Ranch.
 Neguse graduated from ThunderRidge High School.
 He then graduated from the University of Colorado Boulder, where he served as student body president, with a bachelor's degree in political science and economics summa cum laude in 2005 and then from the University of Colorado Law School, with his Juris Doctor in 2009.